oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_kit_item.md

 #### delete_relationship

-Remove the products from a specific product kit item record.
+Remove the kit item products from a specific product kit item record.

-The last product cannot be deleted from the product kit item.
+The last kit item product cannot be deleted from the product kit item.

 {@request:json_api}
 Example: